Dislocated Workers FAQ

 How do I know what jobs are in high demand in the Mohawk Valley?
 What majors at MVCC relate to these jobs?

-There are several resources to obtain information on career specifics including but not limited to our Career, Transfer and Job Placement Office.
+There are several resources to obtain information on career specifics including but not limited to our Career Services.
 They can help you ascertain what field of study may be closely related to your previous experience or help you determine the best plan of action for you.
-Some of the tools they use are online and free to students such as FOCUS.

 Are there any special programs available to dislocated workers to help pay for my tuition at MVCC?